starling021/ehtools/README.md

 # Why our Framework?

-> more than 58 tools for pentesting
+> More than 58 tools for pentesting installed by default

+    INFO: More than 58 options installed by default you can find in ehtools, this is tools such as MetaSploit WireShark and other tools!

-> password protection and config encryption
+> Password protection and config encryption

+    INFO: In version 2.1.6 we added pasword protection, we added it for users who think that his/her friend or parents will turn into ehtools and will remove or destroy it.
+Only for this people we create password protection for ehtools framework :)

-> easy in learning and this is the best framework for begginers
+> Easy in learning and this is the best framework for begginers

+    INFO: Ehtools framework's GUI is very simple for begginers, you can start attack on the local network by choosing an option from main menu.
+It is very simple, is not it?

 > UX/UI impruvements for begginers

+    INFO: It uses the names you supply to connect to the tools needed to execute any attacks you select!
+Aside from that initial input, the majority of the possible attacks can be performed merely by choosing the option number from the menu.
+This means you can grab a network handshake or download a new hacking tool like Pupy by just selecting from one of the menu options!

-> more than 100 tools you can install from ehtools or ehtoolslite
+> More than 100 tools you can install from ehtools or ehtoolslite

+    INFO: Our framework has more than 100 packages it ehtools archive!

 ![Снимок экрана 2019-04-07 в 11 23 56](https://user-images.githubusercontent.com/43011806/55681017-270a5d80-592a-11e9-865c-0ca07581b78c.png)